Education Research Current About VU Amsterdam NL

 The aim of this course is to give you an understanding of how the world works for someone who is autistic, and the effects this has on education.
 In doing so, you will develop the ability to empathise with autistic students.
 The course provides guidelines for making education autism-inclusive, with concrete examples of how to apply those guidelines.
 The guidelines become understandable as you have first gained an understanding of autism.

-Dates and time: you can start anytime (self-paced).
+Dates and time: start at anytime (self-paced)

 Language: Dutch